Malik McClain

-Malik Isaac McClain is an American college football wide receiver for the Arizona State Sun Devils.
-He previously played for the Florida State Seminoles and for the Penn State Nittany Lions.
+Malik Isaac McClain (born October 8, 2002) is an American professional football wide receiver for the New York Jets of the National Football League (NFL).
+He played college football for the Arizona State Sun Devils, the Florida State Seminoles and for the Penn State Nittany Lions.

 Early life

 McClain grew up in Daphne, Alabama and attended Daphne High School before transferring to IMG Academy located in Bradenton, Florida for his senior season.
 Coming out of high school, he was rated as a four-star recruit, the 43rd overall receiver, and 267th overall recruit in the class of 2021, where he held offers from schools such as Alabama, Florida State, Miami, Ole Miss, Texas A&M, and Penn State.
 He initially committed to play college football for the Florida State Seminoles, before de-committing, before eventually re-committing and signing to play for the Seminoles.

 College career

 Florida State

 In week seven of the 2021 season, he hauled in his first career touchdown reception in a win over North Carolina.
 McClain finished his freshman season in 2021, appearing in 12 games with nine starts, recording 16 receptions for 190 yards and two touchdowns.
 In the 2022 season, he logged just three starts, notching 17 receptions for 206 yards and two touchdowns, where after the conclusion of the season, he decided to enter his name into the NCAA transfer portal.